Rajdeepc/search-stolen-bike/README.md

 - Typescript is a plus
 - CSSinJS is a plus: styled-components, styled-system, ...

-## What we expect
+## Instructions

+- Fork this repo
+- The challenge is on!
 - Build a performant, clean and well-structured solution
-- Tests, quality and coverage.
 - Commit early and often.
 We want to be able to check your progress

-## Instructions

-- Fork this repo
-- The challenge is on!
 - Make the app public.
 Deploy it using the service of your choice
 - Create a pull request
 - Please return your working solution within 7 days of receiving this challenge